wikiyodo/expressjs-boilerplate/Readme.md

 ```

 ## Commands
-This enable you to run certain commands in the CLI.
+This enable you to run certain commands in the CLI (Command-Line Interface).

 **To create you custom command;**
 create a file that host the logic to your command in */commands* e.g /commands/remove-users.js could contain the below snippet